Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 2

-   - Source of Stimulus: Unknown attacker.
+   - Source of Stimulus: Known attacker
-   - Stimulus: Request to edit ticket data.
+   - Stimulus: Editing ticket data
-   - Artifact: Business Processor.
+   - Artifact: Business Processor
-   - Response: Unauthorized request detected.
+   - Response: Data are edited.
+   - Measure: Data are edited and contain stamp with identity of editor.
+   - Architecture: OK
+In current architecture, Business Processor is able to add information about the editor.

+### Scenario 3
+   -	Source of Stimulus: Known attacker
+   -	Stimulus: Request to view schedule of every schoolroom in small amount of time
+   -	Artifact: Business Processor
+   -	Response: Request is detected before the attacker views every schedule.
+   -	Measure: Each request is detected, after 5 viewed schedules requests for shedule viewing are not processed.
+   -	Architecture: Needs update
+New component will be added for counting viewed schedules in a row.

 ---